gisisfun/map_polygons/README.md

 Run these ETL scripts in this order:

-### Table Summary of processing files and components for area weighted output
+### Table Summary of processing files and components

 | Process              | Process Type | Folder      | File |
 |:-------------|:-------------|:-----------|:--------|